SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 **Turn off adaptivity**
 Another strategy similar to adjusting tolerance is to turn off adaptivity.
-This means we can no longer gaurantee tolerance and arrive at the most efficient numerical solution, but we can at least adjust the time step such that it's small enough to give a good solution, but large enough so that a reasonable amount of steps are taken.
+This means we can no longer guarantee tolerance and arrive at the most efficient numerical solution, but we can at least adjust the time step such that it's small enough to give a good solution, but large enough so that a reasonable amount of steps are taken.

 ```@example l6
 prob = ODEProblem(sys, [], (0, 0.1))